|

 models were upgraded to this standard.
 It was produced in

-Switzerland under license as the Pz 87;
+Switzerland under license as the Pz 87.
+It looks like the Leopard

 Leopard 2A5

-Leopard 2A6 are radically improved versions;
+Leopard 2A6 is another radically improved version with improved

 Leopard 2A7